jiayihu/blog/src/articles/testing-rxjs6.md

 });
 ```

 The expected result, in the previous snippet, waits for 6 frames before retrying.
-The same marble can be written more concisely using the new time progression syntax, by expressing it as `6ms` surrounded by a space to avoid ambiguity with a series of emitted values:
+The same marble can be written more concisely using the new **time progression syntax**, by expressing it as `6ms` surrounded by a space to avoid ambiguity with a series of emitted values:

 ```typescript
 const expected = '-1-2- 6ms -1-2- 6ms -(1|)';